entaroadun/hnpickup/README.txt

-This app can serve as a simple business model where you claim is that your DATA MINING application bring better EXPERIENCE, OUTCOME, and VALUE to existing products or by making existing product cheaper, one can create new products which were not possible without the expense cut.
-Now this might seems a bit abstract but once you add new knowledge to existing data you will start seeing
+This app can serve as a simple business model where you claim is that your DATA MINING application bring better EXPERIENCE, OUTCOME, and VALUE to existing products.
+How come?
+If you start adding new knowledge to existing data you will see the
-patterns: existing large data can be abstracted to small chunks of informations that are more valueable than the large data.
-That's where you sell your product.
+pattern: large data can be abstracted to a small chunk of information that is more valuable than the large dataset.
+That's how you sell your service.
+Example?
+Every day you observe cars;
+that's a lot of data, however, you notice that around 8 am there are many more cars than at other hours; this is your small chunk of information.
+This small chunk will save you 30 min of stuck in traffic: better experience, outcome and value.

 ## =============================
 ## == CODE
 ## =============================

-Most data mining application will have similar framework and data flow:
+Most data mining application will have very similar information flow:

 1.ETL -> 2.DM -> 3.VISUALIZATION

+Which means:

 1.GET THE DATA -> 2.ADD VALUE -> 3.USE IT

+That's why the code is organized into three sections:

 1. ETL = Extract, Transform, Load (GET THE DATA)
 2. DM = Data Mining (ENRICH THE DATA, ADD VALUE)
 3. VISUALISATION = Data presentation in a format that can support decision making process (USE IT, SHOW IT)

-This is how the code is organized.
-You can think of it as a "Hello, World!" data mining web service and application.
-Data can be visualized using JS frameworks or it can be imported to external desktop software through JSON.
+You can think of the code as a "Hello, World!" web data mining example.
+You shouldn't be surprised that most of the code went into visualization.
+That's how you get your customers to buy-in.
+Data for visualization is obtained using JSON serialization.

 ## =============================
 ## == WARNING
 ## =============================

-This app shows the raw data to support the decision if it`s good time to post on HN or not.
-Most often it`s not a good idea to show the raw data to the client since it clogs the interface with unnecessary information.
+This app shows some raw data.
+For more complicated projects it might not be good idea to show the raw data.
+Too much data on the user interface will clog the decision making process.

 ## =============================
 ## == HOPE
 ## =============================

-The hope, here, is that young start-ups can use this code to quickly organize and prototype their idea.
-Google App Engine can run this app for free, giving opportunity to demonstrate their idea to potential investors.
+The hope is that young start-ups can use this code to quickly organize their thoughts and prototype their idea.
+Google App Engine can run this app for free, giving opportunity to demonstrate a working version of their idea and bigger potential for investors.